Main Content Start

 Dr. Evelyn E. Jorgenson began her first community college experience in Sedalia, Missouri.
 She earned her Associate of Arts degree from State Fair Community College before moving to Columbia, Missouri, to pursue her Bachelor of Fine Arts degree at Columbia College.

 Dr. Jorgenson became an adult basic education teacher-trainer at Moberly Area Community College (MACC) in 1986.
 She later became program director and served MACC in other capacities.
-In 1995, she was promoted to Vice President, and then became President of the college in 1996.
-She served in the chief executive role at MACC for 17 years.
+In 1995, she was promoted to vice president, and then became president of the college in 1996.
+She served as the chief executive at MACC for 17 years.

 Dr. Jorgenson has earned many honors and awards in the course of her career.
-State Fair Community College honored her as a Distinguished Alumni and Columbia College presented her with a Professional Achievement Award.
-Additionally, she has been honored twice by Phi Theta Kappa as a Distinguished College President.
+The State Fair Community College honored her as a Distinguished Alumni and Columbia College presented her with a Professional Achievement Award.
+Additionally, she has been honored twice by Phi Theta Kappa as a Distinguished College President and awarded the Shirley B. Gordon Award of Distinction.
 In 2004, she received the Women Legislators of Missouri Deverne Lee Calloway Award for outstanding dedication to the field of education.

 Throughout her career, Dr. Jorgenson continues to show passion for the contributions of community colleges.
 She served the American Association of Community Colleges (AACC) as a member of the Rural Policy Roundtable and the Commission on Academic, Student, and Community Development.
 She serves on the board of the AACC President's Academy.
 She was president of the Council of North Central Two-Year Colleges and the Missouri Community College Association Presidents' and Chancellors' Council.
 In 2009, she was appointed by Missouri Governor J. Nixon to serve as a commissioner for the Midwestern Higher Education Compact.

-Dr. Jorgenson also has been active in the community.
-She is a rotarian and serves on the boards of NWA Food Bank, the Literacy Council of Benton County, the UAMS Northwest Campus Advisory Board, and is ex-officio Director for the Rogers-Lowell Area Chamber of Commerce.
+Dr. Jorgenson is also active in the community.
+She is a Rotarian and serves on the UAMS Northwest Campus Advisory Board, Arvest Bank Board, and Board of the Council on Accreditation for Two-Year Colleges (CATYC), and is ex-officio Director for the Rogers-Lowell Area Chamber of Commerce.
+She formerly served on the boards of NWA Food Bank and the Literacy Council of Benton County.

 Dr. Jorgenson is married with two grown children and enjoys nature walks and reading.